raaz-crypto/libverse/README.md

 # LibVerse: The low level crypto library.

 LibVerse is a _low level cryptographic library_ built using the [verse eDSL][verse].
-This is *not* a standalone cryptographic library as it exposes only a C-API for the "tight loops" involved in various cryptographic primitives.
-It is meant to be included in higher level libraries which makes use of these tight loops to implement a more higher level interface.
-In particular, it is used in the [`raaz` cryptographic library][raaz] as a source of low-level cryptographic primitives. `Libverse` does *not* come with any of the other supporting code like benchmarks or unit tests either.
-Again the higher level crypto library that uses `libverse` should have its own set of tests and benchmarks ([raaz] indeed comes with such as set).
+It is _not_ a standalone cryptographic library, and is expected to be used by other high level libraries in C or other high level languages like Haskell, Python etc (i.e. languages that support _foreign function interface_ to C).
+It fact, it was designed primarily for the [`raaz` cryptographic library][raaz] as a source of low-level cryptographic primitives.
+This focus means that `libverse` does not come with any supporting code like benchmarks or unit tests.
+In fact it does not even come with the full implementations of standard primitives --- only the "tight loops" of these primitives are exposed.
+The higher level crypto library that uses `libverse` should provide these missing features to make libverse usable.

+Why this low level design ?
+Although a higher level of abstraction is always better for the safety and portability of software, high level languages are often prone to leak of side channel information which can be deadly for cryptographic libraries.
+Hence `libverse` is at this low level of abstraction.
+Instead of writing this low level code by hand (which is problematic in a different way), we express this code in the [verse eDSL] at a much higher level of abstraction by .
+Since it is written in Coq, we can even hope to verify a significant portion of it by using the full power of a proof assistant like Coq.

 ## Using `libverse` in your application/library.